cskarthik22/Notes/AWS/DataStreams/AWS Kinesis Data Stream.md

 - The data in Kinesis Data Streams is replicated across three Availability Zones (AZs), providing durability similar to other services like Amazon S3.

+#### Usecases
+- Accelerated log and data feed intake and processing
+- Real-time metrics and reporting
+- Real-time data analytics
+- Complex stream processing
+- Real-time aggregation of data followed by loading to data-warehouse or map-reduce cluster
+- Multiple Kinesis Data Streams applications can consume data from a stream, so that multiple actions, like archiving and processing, can take place concurrently and independently.
+For example, two applications can read data from the same stream.
+The first application calculates running aggregates and updates an Amazon DynamoDB table, and the second application compresses and archives data to a data store like Amazon Simple Storage Service (Amazon S3).
+The DynamoDB table with running aggregates is then read by a dashboard for up-to-the-minute reports.